artsandideas/local-creativity/README.md

 ===========

-In addition to modifying the design and adding to the functionality, Arts &amp; Ideas is integrating – Google Spreadsheets -> MongoDB through Zapier
+In addition to modifying the design and adding to the functionality, Arts &amp; Ideas is integrating:
+  – Google Spreadsheets -> MongoDB through Zapier
   – Stripe Checkout
   – Democracy OS Voting